 I am trained in working therapeutically with adults, young people and children.
-I have 15 years clinical experience working with a wide range of difficulties that may affect my clients and have practiced in a variety of settings.
+I have 17 years clinical experience working with a wide range of mental health concerns that may affect my clients and have practiced in a variety of settings.

 Counselling provides a safe and confidential space in which to explore thoughts, feelings and behaviours that may be causing concern; it can help make better sense of what is going on.